Avira/salt-windows-dev/README.md

 **Proof of concept for a vagrant enabled windows devbox.**

 This is a vagrant setup to bootstrap a windows development and testing environment with minimal effort.
-This can be used by developers and by test automation system.
+This can be used by developers and by test automation systems.

 ## Pererquisites